 As well as the music production, I’m delighted to be able to listen to music for enjoyment at high quality again.
 Good times!

-Review: Samson MediaOne BT3 monitors - are they any good?
+Review: Samson MediaOne BT3 - can monitors this cheap and small be any good?